ScottMansfield/blog/content/post/locking-in-crypto-rand.md

 I hope that these couple articles have demystified the `math/rand` and `crypto/rand` packages for you.
 If you have any questions, please leave a comment.
 I'd be happy to hear if it helped.

+## Bonus Section: Which Should You Use?

+The first version of this article was missing an important point, which is why there are two different random number sources in the first place in Go.
+The key difference is in the suitability of the output of each.

+`math/rand` is good if you need some random numbers to be used for testing or to ensure that a part of the program behaves differently each time.
+For example, the popular [go-fuzz](https://github.com/ dvyukov/go-fuzz) package uses `math/rand` to generate randomness for fuzz testing.
+Most use cases can be satisfied by using `math/rand`.

+`crypto/rand` is a different beast entirely.
+The data returned is guaranteed to be cryptographically secure, and is usable for security purposes such as generating nonces or encryption keys.
+The speed of the call is relevant but is a cost of securely generated numbers, and should not be bypassed for speed reasons.
+Please don't ever use `math/rand` for something that needs to be secure.

+Thanks to Tim Kagle in the Gophers slack and [dchapes](https://www.reddit.com/user/dchapes) over on reddit for calling me out for omitting this discussion.